Discreteness to Convexity: Promotion Planning via Simplotope Triangulation: Opportunity: tighter formulations via simplotope

 \subsection{Discrete domains and the unary binarization simplotope}

-In each of the applications of interest, the decision variables are discrete.
 A prevalent technique to deal with discreteness requirement on a variable is to represent it using new binary variables.
-Such binarization scheme has been studied in~\citep{glover1975improved,sherali2013reformulation,owen2002value,bonami2015cut,dash2018binary}.
-Binarization schemes are useful since imposing integrality on binary variables, rather than on general discrete variables, has some attractive theoretical properties with respect to cutting plane and leads to smaller branch-and-bound trees, see~\cite{dash2018binary} and references therein.
-Our formulations will be built on a particular binarization scheme, typically referred to as the \emph{unary binarization}~\citep{dash2018binary}.
+Binarization schemes have been studied in~\citet{glover1975improved,sherali2013reformulation,owen2002value,roy2007binarize,bonami2015cut}, and \citet{dash2018binary}.
+They are useful since imposing integrality on binary variables, rather than on general discrete variables, has some attractive theoretical properties with respect to cutting planes and to smaller branch-and-bound trees, see~\cite{dash2018binary}.
+Our formulations in Section~\ref{section:composite-MIP} will be built on a particular binarization, typically referred to as \emph{unary binarization}~\citep{roy2007binarize}.
 For a positive integer $d$, let $\Delta^d$ be a simplex in $\R^d$ defined as follows: